BarryCap/BarryCap.github.io/CONTRIBUTING.md

 &emsp;Information about the different versions of the website can be found at [BarryCap.com/versions](https://barrycap.com/versions).

 ---
-## Language
+## Languages
 &emsp;Most of the website is written in American English.
-I don't want to see things like ‘colour’, ‘behaviour’ or ‘realisations’ on the American English version of the website.
+I do not want to see things like ‘colour’, ‘licence’ or ‘realisations’ in the American English version of the website.

 ---
 ### English punctuation rules